Hmeon/Project-Gomoku/PROJECT_REPORT.md

 2. D. Silver et al., "A general reinforcement learning algorithm that masters chess, shogi, and Go through self-play," *Science*, 2018.
 3. A. L. Zobrist, "A new hashing method with application for game playing," 1970.
 4. L. Kocsis and C. Szepesvari, "Bandit based Monte-Carlo Planning," *ECML*, 2006.

+---

+## Appendix: Implementation Guardrails (AI)

+- Minimax uses local candidate generation with run-endpoint boosting and a full-board fallback when all local candidates are illegal for Black.
+- MCTS uses no rollouts; leaf values come from the PV value head when available, otherwise heuristic tanh values.
+- MCTS uses PV priors when available, otherwise heuristic priors from pattern deltas.
+- MCTS includes immediate win/block scans to avoid candidate truncation misses.
+- Self-play records soft pi only when MCTS provides it; fallback/random moves are one-hot targets.